Search Knowledge Base by Keyword

 Every cable tray element inside of EdgeWise must be based on a standard size.
 On the left hand side of the cable tray tool bar you will find two drop down menus.
 These allow you to change which default standard to use, as well as what size you want EdgeWise to extract.
 Leaving the size on Autofit will tell EdgeWise to find the closest size.

 If you’d like to insert your own custom standards refer to the custom standards guide found here.

 Once your standard and size have been chosen, you can proceed to extract an element.
-If you would like EdgeWise to determine the size for you, leave the size on auto-fit.
+If you would like EdgeWise to determine the size for you, leave the size on Autofit.
 Select your extract tool from the ribbon, or press the X key on your keyboard.
-Now left click to start your selection box and continue left clicking around your object.
-When the polygon surrounds the item, double click to finish the selection.
+Now, left click to start your selection box and continue left clicking around your object.
+When the polygon surrounds the item, double left click to finish the selection.
 EdgeWise will proceed to find the best fit for the ducting element and extract it.
-Keep in mind, for Cable Trays you only need to extract out the straight portions of the duct.
+Keep in mind, for cable trays, you only need to extract out the straight portions of the trays.
 Elbow and transition insertion will be done automatically later.

 Refer to this article for more information on Semi-Automated Extraction.

 To QA an element, select it in the 3D view, then click the SmartSheet button.
 Alternatively, you can press your Q key on your keyboard.
 Left-click and drag the white outlined object in the 2D view to adjust its position in 3D space.
 Take advantage of the other QA translation tools available in the toolbar and in the 3D view.